nimroddanielmaayan/chrome-extensions/notes.md

 ### Message Passing (between scripts)

-- It's neccessary for all our scripts to "talk" to each other.
+- It's necessary for all our scripts to "talk" to each other.
 For example, when the content script changes the text of a web page we might want the background script to know that, and to store the updated text for it's own uses